hashicorp/terraform-provider-aws/website/docs/r/ec2_network_insights_analysis.html.markdown

 * `forward_path_components` - The components in the path from source to destination.
 See the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_PathComponent.html) for details.
 * `id` - ID of the Network Insights Analysis.
 * `path_found` - Set to `true` if the destination was reachable.
+* `return_path_components` - The components in the path from destination to source.
+See the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_PathComponent.html) for details.
 * `start_date` - The date/time the analysis was started.
 * `status` - The status of the analysis. `succeeded` means the analysis was completed, not that a path was found, for that see `path_found`.
 * `status_message` - A message to provide more context when the `status` is `failed`.